-The Mammoth Lakes area along California’s Highway 395 is one of the most beautiful places in the entire state.
-It is best experienced by setting out on foot and hiking along some of the area’s great trails, but if you don’t want to do that, then another fantastic way is to take the scenic Mammoth Mountain Gondola all the way up to 11,000 feet.
-It’s a great experience for the whole family and one that while pricey, will give you a fantastic view of the surrounding mountains.
+The Mammoth Lakes area, along California’s Highway 395, is one of the most beautiful places in the entire state.
+It is best experienced by setting out on foot and hiking along some of the area’s great trails.
+However, if you don’t want to do that, then another fantastic way to experience Mammoth is to take the scenic Mammoth Mountain Gondola all the way up to 11,000 feet.
+It’s an excellent trip for the whole family and one that, while pricey, will give you a fantastic view of the surrounding mountains.
 Here is all the information.

 - Last ride down is 3:30 PM

 After getting off on Highway 395 at the Mammoth Lakes exit, you will proceed through the town and follow signs for Mammoth Mountain.
-Parking is in the Mammoth Mountain lot near the bronze mammoth, from there you can proceed to the ticket booth to grab your tickets for the gondola.
+Parking is in the Mammoth Mountain lot near the bronze mammoth.
+From there, you can continue to the ticket booth to grab your tickets for the gondola.

 After grabbing tickets, you will head over to the gondola building and get in the line for next available gondola.
 Depending on how busy it is, you may have to share with other skiers or snowboarders.

-The ride takes about 11 minutes to make it to the top and along the way it stops one more time to pick up more riders.
+The ride takes about 11 minutes to get to the top, and along the way, it stops one more time to pick up more riders.
 It should, of course, be noted that if you are skiing or snowboarding, then you don’t need to pay extra for the gondola as it comes with the ticket.

-The ride up and down are both beautiful as you look out over the mountains covered in snow (or not in the summer).
+The ride up and down are both beautiful as you look out over the mountains covered in snow (or not in snow during the summer).